cob3x85/missing-collectible-app/docs/support.md

 - **Purchase Date** - When you acquired it
 - **Protector Case** - Whether it has a protector
 - **Notes** - Any additional information
-- **Photos** - Multiple images per Funko
+- **Photos** - Multiple images per item

 ## Frequently Asked Questions

 ### How do I add multiple photos?

-1. When adding/editing a Funko, tap "Add Photos"
+1. When adding/editing an item, tap "Add Photos"
 2. Choose "Take Photo" or "Choose from Library"
-3. Select up to 10 photos per Funko
+3. Select up to 10 photos per item
 4. Photos are stored locally on your device

 ### Is my data backed up?